 they can form planets

 Finally, let’s imagine that we’re on one of these imaginary ships flying by a neutron star to get a glimpse at our cosmic guide.
-What would be find around it?
+What would we find around it?
 Well, we’d certainly find a nebula and the warped field of light created by its gravitational tides.
 But would you believe we might find a few planets orbiting it?
 These worlds wouldn’t be survivors of the supernova that created the neutron star, that would be pretty much impossible.
 No, they would’ve condensed from a field of debris and heavy elements, then drifted into stable orbits around the stellar cadaver.
-This was thought to be purely theoretical but the very first time astronomers looked for worlds around other stars, they found them orbiting pulsars, an active neutron star.
+This was thought to be purely theoretical but the very first time astronomers looked for worlds around other stars, they found them orbiting pulsars, active neutron stars emitting death beams of radiation.

 Oddly enough, Soviet science fiction author Ivan Yefremov imagined such a world populated by tentacled energy vampires hiding from the fury of a pulsar in the icy darkness in his 1957 novel Туманность Андромеды, or Andromeda Nebula.
 (Which I read as a kid and can’t recommend enough, by the way.)
 His vision presented a bleak, cold, heavily irradiated desert on which you didn’t want to crash land.
 If the hostile conditions didn’t get you, eldritch horrors desperate to survive them would.
 Amazingly, he may have been right about both because some researchers think that planets in a habitable zone around a neutron star wouldn’t be completely out of the question.